 2. All persons entering the pool area must pay the appropriate admission fee or present proof of a valid membership or program registration (e.g. program pass, designated lanyard, or receipt).

 3. Admission fees must be paid by all persons three (3) years of age and older upon entry to outdoor pool, Natatorium or White Building pools.
 Persons leaving the outdoor pool should ask to be stamped to gain re-admission.
 Persons without a stamp will need to pay a separate admission fee to enter.
 Admission to the outdoor pool does not include admission to any of the indoor facilities.

-4. Organized groups must follow our group use policies, and must be directly supervised at poolside by an adult in swim attire.
+4. Organized groups must follow all policies and must be directly supervised at poolside by an adult.
 All groups must schedule their visits in advance.

 5. Lifeguards and Natatorium staff have the authority to enforce all pool rules.
 Patrons who repeatedly violate the rules or reasonable requests of staff may be ejected from the facility.

 1. Food or refreshments may be consumed in designated areas of the outdoor pool, including the picnic and grassy areas.
 Picnic baskets/coolers are permitted in the grass area.
 All bags, baskets and coolers are subject to inspection.
 No grills, gas or electric cooking devices may be brought into the pool premises.

 2. Food and drinks (other than water in an appropriate plastic container) are not permitted on the pool decks (indoors or outdoors) except in designated seating areas.

 3. Glass containers, alcoholic beverages, drugs and pets are not permitted.
 Service animals are permitted in the pool area but not in the pool itself.